Critical Race and Ethnic Studies

 The Critical Race and Ethnic Studies (CRES) major will offer students an opportunity to engage in a curriculum that provides a critical examination of race, ethnicity, and indigeneity as categories of social, political, historical, and cultural significance, in the United States and internationally, through many disciplinary perspectives.
 A crucial component of this engagement will also allow students to explore how race connects with other identities, such as gender, sexuality, class, religion, national origin, ethnicity, and citizenship status.
 In so doing, students will not only learn to think critically across disciplines, but gain skills in critical feeling (using their emotions to know and dig more deeply) and critical imagination (being able to imagine a world that's different than the one that currently exists).
 These practices will provide skill sets necessary to thrive in an increasingly diverse workplace and global society.

-And such an effort could not come at a more urgent time as organizations of all types grapple with their racially problematic histories, injustices against APIDA (Asian, Pacific Islander, Desi American), Black, Latinx, and Indigenous people persist at both policy and individual levels, scholars denote a troubling rise of “new old fashioned racism” (especially surrounding the election cycle and the COVID-19 pandemic).
+And such an effort could not come at a more urgent time as organizations of all types grapple with their racially problematic histories, injustices against APIDA (Asian, Pacific Islander, Desi American), Black, Latinx, and Indigenous people persist at both policy and individual levels, and educational gag orders are effectively banning necessary conversations about these issues.
 The CRES major will give students a lens to understand the above-mentioned phenomena while providing them with tools so that they can ultimately chip away at these inequalities.

 By embedding the guiding principles of racial justice-oriented research, activism, and philanthropy (R.A.P.), which will be engaged in the curriculum, in internships, in service learning, and through external community partnerships, CRES will also provide an avenue for students to embrace DU’s vision (i.e., being a “great private university dedicated to the public good”).
 These experiences will set students up for various graduate programs (e.g., sociology, history, law, public policy) as well as careers in business, the government, the legal profession, social service agencies, and academia.